Onnagata: Edo Period

+The role of the onnagata was shaped during the Edo period as an expression of femininity that was meant to align with the femininity of real women in Edo society.
 Both onnagata and wakashū (or wakashū-gata), actors specializing in adolescent female roles (and usually adolescents themselves), were the subject of much appreciation by both male and female patrons, and were often prostitutes.
 All-male casts became the norm after 1629, when women were banned from appearing in kabuki due to the prevalent prostitution of actresses and violent quarrels among patrons for the actresses' favors.
 This ban failed to stop the problems, since the young male (wakashū) actors were also fervently pursued by patrons.
+This more modern, all-male kabuki was originally known as yarō kabuki ('male kabuki') to distinguish it from earlier theatrical forms.

 In 1642, onnagata roles were forbidden, resulting in plays that featured only male characters.
 These plays continued to have erotic content and generally featured many wakashū roles, often dealing in themes of nanshoku (male homosexuality); officials responded by banning wakashū roles as well.
 The ban on onnagata was lifted in 1644, and on wakashū in 1652, on the condition that all actors, regardless of role, adopted the adult male hairstyle with shaved pate.
 Onnagata and wakashū actors soon began wearing a small purple headscarf (murasaki bōshi) to cover the shaved portion, which became iconic signifiers of their roles and eventually became invested with erotic significance as a result.
 After authorities rescinded a ban on wig-wearing by onnagata and wakashū actors, the murasaki bōshi was replaced by a wig and now survives in a few older plays and as a ceremonial accessory.

+Meiji era and beyond

+During the Meiji era, the ban on women performing was lifted, and women began performing in kabuki performances where they played onnagata roles.
+This was more uncommon as it was standard for onnagata to be an artistically feminine performance played by a male actor who underwent training to learn the role.
+In contemporary kabuki performance, onnagata is a separate theatrical role with different training that is separate from actual women in society.

 After film was introduced in Japan at the end of the 19th century, the oyama continued to portray females in movies until the early 1920s.
 At that time, however, using real female actresses was coming into fashion with the introduction of realist shingeki films.
 The oyama staged a protest at Nikkatsu in 1922 in backlash against the lack of work because of this.
-Kabuki, however, remains all-male even today.